AbhinavMV/DSA/README.md

 ##### 89th - Linked List - Rotate k Groups - do 1st rotation outside while loop then do rest

 ##### 90th - Stack - Concepts

+##### 91st - Nearest greater to left, Online stock span - whenever nested loops are there and inner loop(j) depends on outer loop(i) a better solution can be implemented using stack